Vlasenko2006/RoBERTA_LL/README.md

     - Prioritized recommendations for service improvement
     - Risk assesment
   - Sends recommendations to the user by email.
+  - Evaluates customer's buisenes strategies, finding the highest ROI-impacting according to the sentiment report.
-  - Offers strategy analyser and targeted advertisemet scenario.
+  - Fenerates targeted advertisemet scenario.
   - Generates video according to the suggested scenario (limitted for now)

 ## Interactive results
 Roberta includes a Results Chatbot that uses RAG (Retrieval‑Augmented Generation) over the analysis results, so you can ask for clarifications, explanations of individual comments, or details about the analysis methodology at any time.